- What is NIPT?

 Earlier, it was recommended only for pregnant women who were at high risk of giving birth to children with chromosomal abnormalities.
 This includes women aged 35 or older, those with an older child having genetic disorders, and women with a family history of genetic problems.
 It is also suggested that those who are carriers of X-linked recessive disorders like haemophilia or Duchenne’s muscular dystrophy be tested.
 Also, if you have an Rh-negative blood type, this test can determine if the baby has the same Rh factor or not.
 If not, steps need to be taken to ensure smooth delivery in some cases.
 Nowadays, the decision to test is to be taken by you and your doctor.

 When is NIPT Normally Done?

-How Is NIPT Test Different from the Combined/Quadruple Test?
+How is the NIPT Test Different From the Combined/ Quadruple Test?

 In both these tests, a sample of maternal blood is taken for analysis.
 While NIPT looks at the cell-free DNA in the mother’s blood, the combined and quadruple test check’s the mother’s hormone levels.
 Given its accuracy rates, NIPT is considered a better tool for evaluating the chances of the baby having Down’s syndrome than the other two.